Amay24/Read-Me-generator/README.md

-# read me generator
+# Read me generator

     ## Description

-   This is a read me Generator made for a homework assignment.
-This project utilizes node and npm inquirer.
+    this creates a readme file for your project.

     ## Table of Contents